Identifying and Upweighting Power-Niche Users to Mitigate Popularity Bias in Recommendations: PAIR: A Reweighting Framework for Bayesian Personalized Ranking

 \subsection{Relationship to Prior Work}

 Our approach to reweighting items is related to causal approaches to accounting for popularity bias \cite{schnabel2016recommendations}.
-These works recognize that the unobserved interactions in $\mathbf{y}$ are not missing at random.
+These works recognize that the unobserved interactions in $\mathbf{Y}$ are not missing at random.
 A user interacts with an item only when exposed, so a missing interaction with an item does not necessarily imply a lack of relevance.
-A common debiasing approach in causal recommendation is Inverse Propensity Weighting (IPW).
+A common debiasing approach is Inverse Propensity Weighting (IPW).
 In IPW, for a user $u$, an item $i$ has a latent propensity probability $w_{ui} \in [0, 1]$ of being exposed to the user, so to debias the estimator, the loss for $u, i$ is reweighted by $1/w_{ui}$.
-While there are prior works on training a separate model to estimate propensity, there are also heuristic-based approaches.
-Our item reweighting approach is equivalent to prior popularity-heuristic approaches to Inverse Propensity Weighting \cite{lee2021dual, saito2020unbiased} where the propensity for an item $i$ is proportional to $d_i^{-\beta}$, where a common setting is $\beta=-1/2$.
+Although there has been previous work on training a separate model to estimate propensity, there are also heuristic-based approaches.
+Our item reweighting approach is equivalent to prior popularity-heuristic approaches to Inverse Propensity Weighting \cite{lee2021dual, saito2020unbiased} where the propensity for an item $i$ is proportional to $d_i^{-\beta}$, where a common setting is $\beta=1/2$.

-We also note that past work has proposed alternative modifications to the BPR loss to mitigate popularity bias.
-For instance, \citet{rhee2022countering} regularizes the variation of scores within preferred items, whereas we consider a reweighting approach motivated by the identification of power-niche users.
+We also note that past work has proposed alternative modifications to the BPR loss to mitigate popularity bias \cite{rhee2022countering}.
+In contrast to existing reweighting approaches, \texttt{PAIR}'s novelty lies in the empirical identification and valuation of power-niche users, which directly motivates the $\alpha,\beta$ formulation.